 Cancer patients may need platelet transfusions if their bone marrow is not making enough.
 This happens when platelet-producing bone marrow cells are damaged by chemo or radiation therapy or when they are crowded out of the bone marrow by cancer cells.

-A normal platelet count is about 150,000 to 400,000 platelets per cubic millimeter (mm3).
+A normal platelet count is about 150,000 to 400,000 platelets per cubic millimeter (mm3), depending on the lab.
 When platelet counts drop below a certain level (often 20,000/mm3), a patient is at risk for dangerous bleeding.
-Doctors may think about giving a platelet transfusion when the platelet count drops to this level or even at higher levels if a patient needs surgery and may be at risk of bleeding.
+Doctors may think about giving a platelet transfusion when the platelet count drops to this level or even at higher levels if a patient needs surgery or may be at risk of bleeding.
 If there are no signs of bleeding, a platelet transfusion may not be needed even if the platelet count is low.

-Cryoprecipitate is the name given to the small fraction of plasma that separates out (precipitates) when plasma is frozen and then thawed in the refrigerator.
-It has several clotting factors found in plasma, but they are concentrated in a smaller amount of liquid.
-A unit of whole blood has only a small amount of cryoprecipitate, so about 10 units of cryoprecipitate are usually pooled together for one transfusion.
+Cryoprecipitate (cry-o-pre-SIP-ih-tate) is the name given to the small fraction of plasma that separates out (precipitates) when plasma is frozen and then thawed in the refrigerator.
+It has several of the clotting factors found in plasma, but they are concentrated in a smaller amount of liquid.
+A unit of whole blood has only a small amount of cryoprecipitate, so about 8 to 10 units of cryoprecipitate (from different donors) are pooled together for one transfusion.

 When cryoprecipitate transfusions are used

 Cryoprecipitate may be given to replace several blood clotting factors such as: